shashwatjolly/Raseed/README.md

 Download the apk file in your phone and install it.

-OS
+OS Requirements
 ---------------------------------------------------------------------------------------------------
-The application is meant for mobile phones running on android platform only.
+* This application is meant for mobile phones running on android platform only.
+  - Android version 6 is recommended for best experience.
+  - Runs well on all android versions including android 5 and above.
+* This application is best viewed on a 5.2 inch smartphone.
+* This application is meant only for the networks without proxy.

 Usage
 ---------------------------------------------------------------------------------------------------
-* The app is best viewed on 5.2 inches smartphone.
-* The app is meant only for the networks without proxy.
-* Once closed, the user is required to login again by providing credentials.
 * Homescreen
   - Request option is there to request payment from another user.
   - Pay option lets you pay to all the pending requests according to your choice.